 Explorations in man made and natural environments aim to foster a strong interest in the world around us.

-Our Specialist Humanities Team: Mr David McGrath (SLT Teaching and Learning.), Mr Adam Reynolds (History), Mr Mike Uren (Geography), Miss Philippa Nightingale (Geography) Mr Peter Fowler (Geography), Mrs Kate Bryan (Geography), Miss Vikki Mead (History), Mrs Mary Roynon (History)
+Our Specialist Humanities Team: Mr David McGrath (Deputy Head Teacher.), Mr Adam Reynolds (Head of Humanities), Mr Mike Uren (Geography), Miss Philippa Nightingale (Geography) Mr Peter Fowler (Geography), Mrs Kate Bryan (Geography), Mrs Mary Roynon (History)

 The study of rivers, settlements and the developing world are just some of the themes examined.